0810-Software/HARR/README.md

 ###  1. What is HARR

-HARR is a utility that helps me (and maybe you) to request admin right from scripts (designed for batch scripts).
+HARR (Hackey Admin Rights Request(er)) is a utility that helps me (and maybe you) to request admin rights from scripts (HARR was designed for batch scripts).

 You can view or download HARR's code at [It's Github repo](https://github.com/Marnix0810/HARR)